 ‘The Mall’ is looking beautiful inside now and it has almost everything you need but it doesn’t have a Roads and Maritime Service and it is becoming less accessible by the day, with Brookvale's traffic congestion and lingering construction around the main carparks.

 But I guess if you are considering making the switch from a bonafide ‘shopping mecca’, you might need some more convincing.

 Loads of school holiday activities - photo c/o- Warriewood Square Facebook page

-For me, the new Warriewood Square is a one-stop shop almost always, acknowledging that there are some specialty stores and banking services I need to access occasionally at The Mall.
+For me, the new Warriewood Square is a one-stop shop almost always, acknowledging that there are some speciality stores and banking services I need to access occasionally at The Mall.

 • Kmart: It’s everyone’s go-to discount department store.

 • Variety store: cards, wrap, novelty items, crafts etc.

 • Shoe stores: fashion, sports and school footwear.

 • Women's fashion: includes Katies, Sportsgirl, Millers, and W-Lane.

 • Men's fashion: more limited but includes Lowes and Surf, Dive N Ski.